quicwg/base-drafts/draft-ietf-quic-transport.md

 RST_STREAM on a stream in this state MUST be treated as a connection error ({{error-handling}}) of type YYYY.

-An endpoint MUST NOT send a STREAM of RST_STREAM frame for a stream ID that is higher than the peers advertised maximum stream ID (see
+An endpoint MUST NOT send a STREAM or RST_STREAM frame for a stream ID that is higher than the peers advertised maximum stream ID (see
 {{frame-max-stream-id}}).